jjaa-mp/desertsHomo/Observations.md

 From results:

 - **SNP count and frequency** (*State importance of MartinBoeckx approach*).
 We evaluated the mean frequency of the HF variants identified in deserts and putative positively-selected regions.
-Being the differences small, we found significant differences in the mean frequency of variants within deserts and non-desertic regions, as well as when compared to those falling within both deserts and positive selected regions (Wilcoxon rank sum test with Benjamini-Hochberg multiple comparison correction), where we find degree of fixation (>0.99).
+Being the differences small, we found significant results when comparing the mean frequency of variants within deserts and non-desertic regions, as well as to those falling within both deserts and positive selected regions (Wilcoxon rank sum test with Benjamini-Hochberg multiple comparison correction), where we find degree of fixation (>0.99).

 | Regions  | Frequency | % Fixed alleles |
 | ------------- | ------------- | ------------- |